 That’s why we’ve been reaching out to real, regular dads to find out what gear helps them get by.
-Last week, we received piece of baby gear average dads couldn’t live without.
-This time, we focused on mealtime essentials.
-We asked a variety of fathers what piece of gear they’ve found that’s made feeding a toddler more manageable — and meal time less of a mess.
+We recently published a piece about baby gear dads can’t live without.
+This time, we focused on toddler feeding essentials.
+We asked a variety of fathers what piece of gear they’ve found that’s made feeding a toddler more manageable — and mealtime less of a mess.
 Here are the eight products they think every family should own.

 BabyBjorn Soft Bib